atul-wankhade/Spec-Center/README.md

 **API:** localhost:8080/article<br/>
 **Method:** POST<br/>
 **Description:**
 <br/>1.
-Superadmin have access to this api, and it's checked by "Cashbin".
+Only superadmin have access to this api, and it's checked by "Cashbin".<br/>
 <br/>2.
-After adding article in article collection, role for that particular article for all user is add by performing insert query on articlerole collection.<br/>
+After adding article in article collection, role for that particular article for all user is added by performing insert query in articlerole collection.<br/>
 **Payload**:
 ```
 {